-In late 2009, the IRS issued Form 14114, a Governance Check Sheet, which is used by IRS field audit staff during audits of public charities.
-Many – though not all – of the questions on this 2-page form are also on the Form 990.
+In late 2009, the IRS issued Form 14114, Governance Check Sheet, which is used by IRS field audit staff during audits of public charities.
+Many – though not all – of the questions on this two-page form are also on the Form 990.
 It is a “very specific roadmap for exempt organizations to compare their practices and policies with what the IRS wants to see and to make adjustments where necessary.”

 The questions on the agent’s check sheet are arranged in six separate areas of corporate governance:

 Governing Body and Management